Things to do in Kandy Sri Lanka

 Getting to and from Kandy, briefly.

 We usually get to Kandy by train from Colombo or from Ella and the highlands.
-In 2015 we went from Kandy back to the coast ( via Colombo Fort) for more beach paradise in our favourite spot, Mirissa.
-In 2016 we continued north from Kandy, to Anuradhapura’s Ancient City (read more here) and from there to unspoilt Jaffna in the very far north.
+In 2015 we went from Kandy back to the coast (via Colombo Fort) for more beach paradise in our favourite spot, Mirissa.
+The next year we continued north from Kandy, to Anuradhapura’s Ancient City (read more here) and from there to unspoilt Jaffna in the very far north.

 If you'd like to hire a car during your stay, use this car rental comparison tool to find the best deal!